Bonds Payable Definition :

 - Improves Liquidity: Provides funds without immediate repayment pressure.

-- Enhances Credit Ratings: Well-managed bond issuance boosts financial credibility.
+- Enhances Credit Ratings: Well-managed bond issuance boosts financial credibility

 Investor Perspective